BrianC9/spring-learning-projects/spring-authentification-jdbc/Readme.md

 ## Problem

-Until now, we have been saving the logging user credentials into the in-memory application, therefore, the users info was created each time we run the application and lost when we stopped it.
+Until now, we have been saving the logging user credentials into the in-memory application, therefore, the users info was created each time we run the application and lost when we stop it.

 ## Solution